CtrlK

 Actionability

 The TypeScript code examples are relatively concrete and near-executable, but they reference a fictional '@gamma/sdk' package with no verifiable API.
-The architecture diagrams describe structure but don't provide actionable implementation steps.
-The code has a syntax error (Python comment `#` in TypeScript) suggesting it's not fully vetted.
+The architecture diagrams describe patterns abstractly rather than providing specific, actionable implementation steps.
+There's a syntax error (Python comment `#` in TypeScript code).

 2 / 3